HoldenCreative/wp_weeverapps/readme.txt

 = 1.3.7 =
 * Adding new directory tab for trial and premium/pro
+* Ability to specify KML data and a custom map marker for each post

 = 1.3.6 =
 * Fixed issue with saving map settings